awsdocs/amazon-emr-management-guide/doc_source/emr-plan-access-iam.md

 + Use the `elasticmapreduce:RequestTag/TagKeyString` condition context key to require a specific tag with actions/API calls\.

 **Important**
 The condition context keys apply only to those Amazon EMR API actions where `ClusterID` is a required request parameter\.
-For example, the [ModifyInstanceGroups](https://docs.aws.amazon.com/ElasticMapReduce/latest/API/API_ModifyInstanceGroups.html) action does not support context keys because `ClusterID` is an optional parameter\.
+For example, the [ModifyInstanceGroups](http://docs.aws.amazon.com/ElasticMapReduce/latest/API/API_ModifyInstanceGroups.html) action does not support context keys because `ClusterID` is an optional parameter\.

-For a complete list of Amazon EMR actions, see the API action names in the [Amazon EMR API Reference](https://docs.aws.amazon.com/ElasticMapReduce/latest/API/)\.
-For more information about the `Condition` element and condition operators, see [IAM Policy Elements Reference](https://docs.aws.amazon.com/IAM/latest/UserGuide/reference_policies.html) in the *IAM User Guide*, particularly [String Condition Operators](https://docs.aws.amazon.com/IAM/latest/UserGuide/reference_policies_elements.html#Conditions_String)\.
-For more information about adding tags to EMR clusters, see [Tagging Amazon EMR Clusters](https://docs.aws.amazon.com/emr/latest/ManagementGuide/emr-plan-tags.html)\.
+For a complete list of Amazon EMR actions, see the API action names in the [Amazon EMR API Reference](http://docs.aws.amazon.com/ElasticMapReduce/latest/API/)\.
+For more information about the `Condition` element and condition operators, see [IAM Policy Elements Reference](http://docs.aws.amazon.com/IAM/latest/UserGuide/reference_policies.html) in the *IAM User Guide*, particularly [String Condition Operators](http://docs.aws.amazon.com/IAM/latest/UserGuide/reference_policies_elements.html#Conditions_String)\.
+For more information about adding tags to EMR clusters, see [Tagging EMR clusters](http://docs.aws.amazon.com/emr/latest/ManagementGuide/emr-plan-tags.html)\.

 ### Example Amazon EMR Policy Statements<a name="emr-cluster-access-resourcetag"></a>

 The following examples demonstrate different scenarios and ways to use condition operators with Amazon EMR condition context keys\.
 These IAM policy statements are intended for demonstration purposes only and should not be used in production environments\.
 There are multiple ways to combine policy statements to grant and deny permissions according to your requirements\.
-For more information about planning and testing IAM policies, see the [IAM User Guide](https://docs.aws.amazon.com/IAM/latest/UserGuide/)\.
+For more information about planning and testing IAM policies, see the [IAM User Guide](http://docs.aws.amazon.com/IAM/latest/UserGuide/)\.

 #### Allow Actions Only on Clusters with Specific Tag Values<a name="emr-cluster-access-example-tagvalue"></a>